koppelaharsha/pico-wifi/README.md

 - Configure the CA Certificate using the macro `CA_CERT`.

+- Update the variables `protocol` and `use_tls` in the `main` function to choose the protocol to be used and whether or not to use their secure versions.

 - Make note of the macro `MQTT_OUTPUT_RINGBUF_SIZE` in `smart_grid/include/lwipopts.h`.
 It is the maximum number of bytes of the MQTT packet data.
 As per documentation it should be a power of 2.
 It is set to 2048 for MQTT.
 The same should work for MQTTS too but it is working with 512.